projectacrn/acrn-hypervisor/doc/developer-guides/hld/usb-virt-hld.rst

 DM, and the xHCI DM or DRD DM will emulate hardware behaviors to make the subsystem run.

-USB devices supported by USB mediator
+USB Devices Supported by USB Mediator
 *************************************

 The following USB devices are supported for the WaaG and LaaG operating systems.